Saptak20/Face-Recognition-with-Anti-Spoofing/README.md

-Yep.
-I read the attached README.
-The current README is **significantly behind the actual project**: it still describes MTCNN/FaceNet, old webcam-only endpoints, an older Docker setup, and several capabilities that the current implementation either changed or does not actually guarantee.

-So I would **replace the README completely**, rather than patching individual sections.

-I’ve also kept the project name exactly as you specified:

 # **Face Recognition with Anti-Spoofing**

 And I deliberately **did not call it production-grade biometric security**, because our current ML audit showed that the embedding projection head, liveness model, and deepfake classifier still need properly trained weights.